jeelabs/esp-link/BOARDS.md

  - 5: LPC824 P13/A10
  - 6: LPC824 SWCLK/P2

+Reflashing the jn-esp's esp8266 itself (as opposed to the attached uController):
-Reflashing the jn-esp serially: you should not need to do this, use the over-the-air reflashing by running `make wiflash`.
+_you should not need to do this!_, in general use the over-the-air reflashing by downloading the latest release.
-If you do need to serially reflash the jn-esp there are SMD pads for an FTDI connector on the bottom below the esp-03 module.
+If you cannot reflash over-the-air and need to reflash serially, there are SMD pads for an FTDI connector on the bottom of the PCB below the esp-03 module.
 GND is marked.
 The best is to solder a right-angle connector to it such that the pins point up (i.e. to the component side).
 You can then hook-up a USB-BUB.
 I recommend jumpering the flash pin (next to GND) to GND and to hook the reset pin (6) to the USB-BUB's DTR (should happen automatically).
 RX&TX also go